pauloangelo/guardiankey-plugin-keycloak/README.md

 Below, we describe how you can use the KeyCloak's GuardianKey extension to access the GuardianKey engine in in cloud.

+A video for this tutorial is available at https://youtu.be/R5QFcH4bXuA

 In **summary**, you should:

 1. Register an user at https://panel.guardiankey.io/auth/register